12 Coffee Table Alternatives for a Unique Living Room

 They're designed to match an adult decor and they're completely valid.
 The nice part is they can double as foot rests and when you're ready to rest drinks and plates on them you can place a tray across them.

 But in general, at a minimum you can set them up where your coffee table would go, and they'll take up that space visually and serve their purpose as alternatives to a coffee table just fine.
+Just make sure it's a flat top, with a tray preferably, or you'll end up having to clean up coffee stains from your carpet.

 Bundle of Stools